hornjason/ansible-ocp-azure/README.md

 # OpenShift on Azure
 This project automates the installation of OpenShift on Azure using ansible.
 It follows the [OpenShift + Azure Reference Architecture](https://access.redhat.com/documentation/en-us/reference_architectures/2018/html-single/deploying_and_managing_openshift_3.9_on_azure/) closely.
 By default the following is deployed, 3 masters, 3 Infra nodes, 3 app nodes, 3 cns nodes, Logging (EFK), Metrics, Prometheus & Grafana.
-SSH access is restricted into the cluster by allowing only the bastion to reach each Node,  ssh is then proxied from the ansible control host via the bastion accesing nodes by hostname.  `ssh ocp-master-1`
+SSH access is restricted into the cluster by allowing only the bastion to reach each Node,  ssh is then proxied from the ansible control host via the bastion accesing nodes by hostname.  `ssh ocp-master-1`    To quickly standup an ansible deploy host have a look at [vagrant-rhel](https://github.com/hornjason/vagrant-rhel),  as of now it only supports virtualbox provisioners more to come soon.

 ## Topology